SadSpongeBob/KIT-Tutorial/README.md

 ### Exercise 2
 A general modelling task for practicing method implementations and method overloading.
 This task also contains a basic OOP implementation.

+## Tutorial 4

+New data structure: Arrays.
+Also explained access modifiers and encapsulation principle.

+Topics:
+- Arrays
+- Multidimensional Arrays
+- Packages
+- Encapsulation Principle
+- Access Modifiers

+### Exercise 1
+Array iteration tasks.
+How to go through arrays and how to make use of them.

+### Exercise 2
+This exercise is a static one.
+No coding.
+Just analyzing.
+Exercise is for repeating the encapsulation principle and testing the current understanding of java modifiers.

 # Author